 Although third-party vendors can help a new business tap into a wider range of customers, they can’t provide you with information about who those customers are.
 User agreements often exclude third-party apps from sharing their wealth of consumer data with restaurants, which then puts those insights out of reach of your marketing tools.

-To access the information that you’re looking for – the who, what, where and when of your customers – you’ll need to rely on a centralised tech stack from your POS.
+To access the information that you’re looking for – the who, what, where and when of your customers – you’ll need to rely on a centralized tech stack from your POS.
 The integrated online ordering platform will provide you with:

 - Customer contact information